-(2) Any

-before the primary election or any vacancy in a party nomination occurring on or after the day of the primary election and no later than sixty-one days before the general election may be filled by the respective party assembly vacancy committee of the district, county, or state, depending upon the office for which the vacancy in designation or nomination has occurred.
+(2) Any vacancy in a party designation occurring during the sixty-days before the primary election or any vacancy in a party nomination occurring on or after the day of the primary election and no later than sixty-one days before the general election may be filled by the respective party assembly vacancy committee of the district, county, or state, depending upon the office for which the vacancy in designation or nomination has occurred.
 A vacancy may be caused by the declination, death, disqualification, resignation, or withdrawal of any person previously designated or of any person nominated at the primary election or by declination, death, disqualification, or withdrawal of any elective officer after a primary election at which a nomination could have been made for the office had the vacancy then existed.
-This subsection shall also APPLY TO ANY
+This SUBSECTION SHALL ALSO APPLY TO ANY